 Minor in Sport Coaching Leadership

-The minor in sport coaching leadership, open to all undergraduate students across the University, provides the foundation for the effective coaching and managing of athletes at various levels.
+The minor in Sport Coaching Leadership (SCL), open to all undergraduate students across the University, provides the foundation for the effective coaching and managing of athletes at various levels.
 The minor is complementary to a variety of degree programs.

 |SCL 101||Principles of Coaching||3.0|